hipe/tmx/fields/doc/issues/012-normal-normalization.md

   • the "parameter arity" should be changed from the default of `one` (required) to `zero_or_one` (optional).

-  • pursuant to the above point #here that explains how these things should be mutually exclusive, this act should "lock out" (in terms of the state of the formal attribute as it is being defined) further attempts to give it a default (or repeat the designation of `optional`).
+  • pursuant to the above point [#here.F.1] that explains how these things should be mutually exclusive, this act should "lock out" (in terms of the state of the formal attribute as it is being defined) further attempts to give it a default (or repeat the designation of `optional`).